miriamgrigsby/vpnToggle/README.md

 ### .plist file

-This file is broken down into 3 main parts: Label, StartInterval, Program.
+This file is broken down into 2 required parts: Label and Program.

   -The Label is absolutely necessary and the name follows a strict naming convention and should directly match the name of your .plist file